ihor-timchyk/rsschool-cv/cv.md

 This work requires being open to new knowledge, communication, and solving non-standard problems.

 In addition to mathematics, I was also interested in JavaScript programming.

+**Skills**

+* programming languages: JavaScript and Java;
+* css, html, webpack, sass
+* git, figma